 Business dress codes are back in force.
 It’s a trend that has crept into schools in the last few years and is now spreading its bland tentacles into offices everywhere.

 Even ‘creatives’ aren’t exempt.
 The dress code for Newsweek magazine staff has just been leaked.
 Jeans, t-shirts and open-toed sandals are out; tattoos need to be covered up and hair kept sweet and natural.
 Elsewhere, banking giant UBS specifies skirt length for women and sock height for men and much more in a 44-page dress code manual.

 Do small businesses need a dress code?

 But in some industries clearer rules are important.
 In customer-facing roles where customer expectations are an important part of building trust, a uniform product and uniformed staff makes sense.
-Think catering, trades, taxi’s and so on.
+Think catering, trades, taxis and so on.
+Top-end outfits, like Harvey Nichols, even online prestige companies like Nile Jewelers, need their staff to reflect brand values whenever they interact with the public.
 Uniforms are also reassuring where hygiene or safety are core to the business: health care, emergency services, and food industries.
-As well as uniforms, most of those industries also have rules and guidelines about hair, jewellery and footwear.
+As well as uniforms, most of those industries also have rules and guidelines about hair, jewelry and footwear.